EchoBox

 Quick Live Loop

-1. Set loop to 🟢 GREEN (infinite)
+1. Set loop to GREEN (press until green)

 2. Start playing — recording starts automatically